Priests Retirement Trust Fund

-Our priests have touched our lives so many times over the years.
-From our introduction to the Church in Baptism to the final commendation of our souls to God, our parish priests bless our lives and our families.
+Our priests have affected our lives in earnest ways many times over the years.
+From our introduction to the Church in baptism to the final commendation of our souls to God, our parish priests bless our lives and our families.
 In times of joy and sorrow, our parish priest stands as a sign of God’s love and the symbol of the Catholic community that we share.
 Many of these men have been there for us for more than 40 years.

 Your Support Makes a Difference

-Last year was the ninth annual collection for this fund and parishioners gave generously, with gifts totaling more than $239,000.
+Last year was the twelfth annual collection for this Fund and parishioners gave generously, with gifts totaling more than $284,000.
 The need continues this year.
-Currently we have 41 priests who are supported by this fund.
-When you contribute to the Priests Retirement Trust Fund, your gift goes toward helping currently-retired priests as well as to make sure we can provide for those priests who will be retiring in the years to come.
+Currently we have 30 priests who are supported by this fund.
+When you contribute to the Priests Retirement Trust Fund, your gift goes toward helping currently retired priests as well as to make sure we can provide for those priests who will be retiring in the years to come.